 - Reduced risk: By ensuring compliance with regulations, organizations can reduce the risk of fines and other penalties for non-compliance.

 - Continuity: Compliance service providers can help organizations to establish policies and procedures that ensure compliance is maintained over time.

-- The provider can offer a detailed compliance report to the customer, which can be important for the customer to show regulator’s during an audit.
+- Insights: The provider can offer a detailed compliance report to the customer, which can be important for the customer to show regulator’s during an audit.

 Compliance systems are responsible for managing and automatically renewing their cloud services over a period of time.
 These cloud providers let businesses use their services with pre-configured behavior based on the requirements of specific regulations or standards.

 If there are changes to financial regulations, the provider will be liable for altering these services accordingly.
 This assistance means that Compliance as-a-service can save businesses millions of dollars throughout the years by decreasing the need for administrative overhead.

 As some organizations may generally lack the resources and expertise to train staff to audit and manage compliance requirements, outsourcing these tasks can save a good amount of time and money.
 Instead of using beneficial internal resources on managing compliance you’ll be able to focus your energy on where they belong – delivering outstanding client services.